 Similarly, the design and implementation of the necessary improvement to the Norman Scott Road/32nd Street/Wabash Boulevard intersection is within the exclusive jurisdiction of the California Department of Transportation, not the District.
+The City of San Diego and Caltrans can and should implement MM-TRA-3R and MM-TRA-4, respectively.
 As such, because the design and implementation of the physical improvements needed to reduce the significant cumulative impact on the affected intersection are within the jurisdiction and control of the California Department of Transportation and not the District, the District cannot guarantee that the necessary improvements will be constructed as needed.
-Therefore, despite the incorporation of Mitigation Measure(s) MM-TRA-3R and MM-TRA-4, the cumulatively considerable impact of the Proposed Project on Transportation, Circulation, and Parking is considered significant and unavoidable and a

-Statement of Overriding Considerations pursuant to State CEQA Guidelines §15093 is required.
+Therefore, despite the incorporation of Mitigation Measure(s) MM-TRA-3R and MM-TRA-4, the cumulatively considerable impact of the Proposed Project on Transportation, Circulation, and Parking is considered significant and unavoidable and a Statement of Overriding Considerations pursuant to State CEQA Guidelines §15093 is required.

-5.4.2 Contribute to Unacceptable Operations at Study Area Freeway Segments
+4.9.2 Contribute to Unacceptable Operations at Study Area Freeway Segments